karthikvetrivel/karthikvetrivel/README.md

 <br />
 <br />

 Hey!
 Thanks for dropping by.
 My name is [Karthik Vetrivel](https://karthikvetrivel.com), a computer science undergraduate at Stanford University.
-I love to tackle meaningful technical challenges and get my hands dirty.
+I love to tackle meaningful technical challenges and design intuitive products.
 Most recently, I've worked on a joint project between Meta and Stanford investigating using virtual reality for synthesizing human motion.

 **Let's Get in Contact**
 - 📫 [Email Me!](kvetriv@stanford.edu)